FabioRM/SGL/README.md

-#SGL - Simple Graphic Library
+#SGL - Simple Graphical Library

-A low-level agnostic library that provides basic graphic functionalities to work with graphic displays.
+A low-level agnostic library that provides basic graphical functionalities to work with graphical displays.
+It provides primitives to draw circles, rectangles, rounded rectangles, n-edges polygons, texts, lines and more.

 It consists of only three parts: